 When an appeal is filed, the entire file will undergo a review.
 At times, an appeal provides new evidence in the file that will be reviewed by auditors that has proven to change eligibility or the amount of the award.
+The new evidence will be required to be addressed on the Statement and Explanation of Facts form.
 Thus, the review will not be limited to the issue for which the appeal was filed.
 This may result in a positive or negative change to the status of the file or amount of the award.